Skip to main content

 Profitability factor (organic/regular production)

-Average profitability has decreased clearly since the beginning of the 2000s.
+Average profitability has generally decreased.
 In recent years, there have also been strong fluctuations in profitability, particularly in crop production, which mainly results from variation in input and product prices.
 In dairy and beef cattle farming, profitability has developed more conservatively.

 Description of the indicator